jaym93/gtplaces/README.md

 API documentation can be accessed from _<url>_/apidocs currently at [http://dockertest.rnoc.gatech.edu:5000/apidocs](http://dockertest.rnoc.gatech.edu:5000/apidocs)

 To extract the API spec, use URL _<hostname>_/apispec_1.json, currently at [http://dockertest.rnoc.gatech.edu:5000/apispec_1.json](http://dockertest.rnoc.gatech.edu:5000/apispec_1.json)

+Configurations for development and release are stored in conf.py as separate classes, edit them when you need to change any parameter you'd normally need to change.
+Add other parameters to it as necessary.